section-engineering-education/engineering-education/content/articles/hashing-in-data-structure/index.md

 #### Collision Hashing Techniques:

-1. **Open Hashing (Separate Chaining)**: In this using Linked List, new nodes are added to the list, the key act as the head pointer, pointing to a number of nodes having different values.If there is any collision two elements having same hash value we store both of them in a same linked list.
+1. **Open Hashing (Separate Chaining)**: In this using Linked List, new nodes are added to the list, the key act as the head pointer, pointing to several nodes having different values.
+If any collision two elements is having same hash value we store both of them in a same linked list.

-   Lets cosnidser a example of a simple hash function<br/>
+   Lets cosnidser a example of a simple hash function

    `h(key) = key%table size`

-   In a hash table with the size 7<br/>
+   In a hash table with the size 7

-   h(27) = 27%7 = 6<br/>
+   h(27) = 27%7 = 6

-   h(130) = 130%7 = 4<br/>
+   h(130) = 130%7 = 4

    ![Example](./hashMap_1.PNG)

-   If we insert a new element (18, "Saleema" ), that would also go to the 4th index.<br/>
+   If we insert a new element (18, "Saleema" ), that would also go to the 4th index.

-   h(18) = 18%7 = 4<br/>
+   h(18) = 18%7 = 4

    ![Example](./hashMap_2.PNG);

-   For separate chaining, the worst case scenario is when all of the key will get the same hash value and will be inserted in the same linked list.We can avoid that by using a good hash function.
+   For separate chaining, the worst-case scenario is when all of the keys will get the same hash value and will be inserted in the same linked list.
+We can avoid that by using a good hash function.

 2. **Closed Hashing (Open Addressing)**: In this, we find the "next" vacant bucket in Hash Table and store the value in that bucket.

-   1. **Linear Probing**: We linearly go to every next bucket and see if it is vacant or not.<br/>
+   1. **Linear Probing**: We linearly go to every next bucket and see if it is vacant or not.

       `rehash(key) = (n+1)%tablesize`

-   2. **Quadratic Probing**: We go to the 1st, 4th, 9th ... bucket and check if they are vacant or not.<br/>
+   2. **Quadratic Probing**: We go to the 1st, 4th, 9th ... bucket and check if they are vacant or not.

       `rehash(key) = (n+ k<sup>2</sup> ) % tablesize

-3. **Double Hashing**: Here we subject the generated key from the hash function to a second hash function.<br/>
+3. **Double Hashing**: Here we subject the generated key from the hash function to a second hash function.

    ` h2(key) != 0 and h2 != h1`

-**Load Factor**: This is a measurement of how full a hash table may become before its capacity is increased. <br/>
+**Load Factor**: This is a measurement of how full a hash table may become before its capacity is increased.

 A hash table's load factor T is defined as:

 - N = number of elements in T - Current Size